Relieving Stress & Anxiety with Traditional Chinese Medicine

 What can You do to Manage Stress?

-Acupuncture helps to move qi and blood and relieve stress.
-Acupuncture releases endorphins and serotonins within the brain and has a deep relaxing effect on the body, many people fall asleep while the needles are in.
+Acupuncture releases endorphins and serotonin within the brain and has a deep relaxing effect on the body, many people fall asleep while the needles are in.
 A medical study done at the University of California found that acupuncture decreases the sympathetic nerve activity during mental stress, lowering blood pressure and heart rate.
-Many people feel more energetic after as little as one treatment and have a marked improvement after 6-10.
+Many people feel more energetic and calm after as little as one treatment and have a marked improvement after 6-10.

 Herbal Medicine is also effective to help manage stress and control the symptoms of stress within the body.
 Personalized herbal formulas in granule or capsule form can help with insomnia, digestive complaints, fatigue, headaches, menstruation, PMS symptoms, IBS, anxiety and muscle tension.
 Herbal medicine can be used alone or is most effective when combined with acupuncture treatments.